 But that’s not the only time your grace period might be in effect.
-If you leave school or end up dropping below half-time at school, your grace period begins.
+If you leave school or end up dropping below half-time enrollment at school, your grace period begins.

-For all federal loans except PLUS Loans, your grace period ends after six months.
+For all federal loans except PLUS Loans, your student loan grace period ends after six months.
 So once you graduate, leave school or drop below half-time, your grace period begins and then ends after six months.

 For example, if you graduated in May, your first payment will be due around the holiday season.
-Make sure to stay in touch with your loan servicer and get on a repayment plan that works for you.
+Make sure to stay in touch with your student loan servicer and get on a repayment plan that works for you.

 Does interest accrue during your grace period?